 Medical Insurance Specialist

-The Medical Insurance Specialist is a Level II (Complex Skills Certificate) certificate designed to provide entry-level skills for medical billing specialists.
+A Level II (Complex Skills Certificate) certificate designed to provide entry-level skills for medical billing specialists.
 These individuals process the information necessary for reimbursement of health care services.
 The medical insurance biller is responsible for collection of preadmission/pretreatment insurance information through submission of claims to insurance carrier or patient.
 Verification of insurance coverage and determination of whether any predetermination, pre-certification, or second-opinion requirements exist is another important aspect of the job.

 Medical Insurance Specialist is the second stage of the three step program option.
 The students may elect to stop-out at the end of any one of the three stages depending upon their career and educational objectives.